-Q&A with Pirates general manager Neal Huntington
+MLB preview: Q&A with Pirates general manager Neal Huntington

 Trib: How much resistance did you get — maybe more from outside your organization than inside it — about your application of advanced analytics?

-Huntington: Fortunately for us, we had people who'd ventured down that path before, and they had success.
+Huntington: Fortunately for us, we had people who'd ventured down that path before and they had success.
 We worked really hard to blend modern-day analytics and modern-day thought with some old-school, tried-and-true traditions.
 The challenge became truth over tradition and what worked in the past may not work going forward, what we think is going to work going forward actually is not.
 Accurate self-evaluation and the ability to take a step back and figure out why something worked or didn't work was important.

 There were pioneers on the analytics side of it before we jumped in.
 It's interesting, that it if you'd asked most people who knew me well when I took the job, they would have said I was more scouting-development oriented.
 Very quickly upon ramping up our analytics approach, I became known as an analytics guy.
 That's a good thing, because we want to be a balanced organization — strong old-school baseball, strong in scouting and development, but also strong analytically.
-We believe we're on the right path.
+We believe we're on the right path to doing that.

 Trib: What was more challenging: getting through your first amateur draft (when you took Pedro Alvarez in the first round) or learning the process of making trades and signing free agents?